 Previously, students haven’t had the option to compete in sporting events against other schools; will Trinity Academy Bradford offer extra-curricular activities where students can represent their academy in competitive sporting events?

+Most definitely Yes.
 Trinity Multi Academy Trust is extremely proud of its extra-curricular sporting offer.
 Not only is participation a priority but competing against other schools locally, regionally and nationally helps develop students’ self-confidence and sporting ability.
-Once restrictions are lifted, Trinity Academy Bradford will look to develop links with other schools and develop a competitive sporting programme for all students.

 Will students be invited to go on school trips to offer them new experiences?